-Threatened: For any of the use support options noted above, the ADB allows any parameter in an AU to also be flagged as threatened.
-For this assessment cycle, threatened waters were defined as follow:
+Threatened: For any of the use support options noted above, ATTAINS allows any parameter in an AU to also be flagged as threatened.
+For this assessment cycle, threatened waters were defined as follows:

-- Waters which are expected to exceed water quality standards by the next listing cycle (every two years) and/or, - Waters that do not have any measured in-stream violations but other data indicate the potential for water quality violations [i.e. see Sections 3.1.20 (predictive models) and 3.1.21 (NPDES permit effluent violations)].
+- Waters which are expected to exceed water quality standards by the next listing cycle (every two years) and/or, - Waters that do not have any measured instream violations but other data indicate the potential for water quality violations [i.e. see Sections 3.1.20(predictive models) and 3.1.21(NPDES permit effluent violations)].